Flightless-Bird-Robotics/Robin_Dual_Ant_ESC-6-24V_2-6S_3.6A/README.md

 ## Mixing section
 How to set up the ESC for internal mixing with signal 1 for steering and signal 2 for forwards/reverse.
-The polarity of the motors does not matter for this one.
+1. Check if motor 1 is the right side drive motor, and the motor is connected with normal polarity.
+2. Check if motor 2 is the left side drive motor, and the motor is connected with reversed polarity.
-1. chose on of the 4 mix settings.
+3. Chose on of the 4 mix settings.
 I recommend to try out every one to get the steering level you are most comfortable with.
-2. If the steering and forward/revers are switched, use the "Switch channel 1 & 2" function to change it.
-3. Now if one or both of the channels are reversed use the "Invert channel X" functions to fix the reversed channels.

 ## Manufacturing section
 ### Manufacturing with EasyEDA and JLCPCB